-3.2 CFAS STUDY AREA
+3.1 CFAS STUDY AREA

-The CFAS Study Area roughly overlaps Surrey's coastal floodplain and is principally made up of three distinct Planning Areas - Mud Bay, Crescent Beach, and Semiahmoo Bay.
-The CFAS Study Area lies entirely within the Serpentine River (146 km2) and Nicomekl River (181 km2) watersheds.
+The CFAS Study Area roughly overlaps Surrey's coastal floodplain and is principally made up of three distinct Planning Areas -- Mud Bay, Crescent Beach, and Semiahmoo Bay.
+The CFAS Study Area lies entirely within the Serpentine River (146 km2) and Nicomekl River (181 km2) watersheds as illustrated in Figure 14.
 Both these watersheds extend beyond Surrey's boundaries - while the Serpentine watershed includes parts of the Township of Langley and City of Delta, the Nicomekl watershed includes parts of the Township of Langley and the City of Langley.